Bassaac/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script for printing first ten lines script for printing single docs even in dup script for finding and printing foot files from etc
+script for printing first ten lines script for printing single docs even in dup script for finding and printing foot files from etc new readme for printing and counting printed files